New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Is childhood cancer treatable?

-Thanks to modern medicine and clinical trials, the outlook for most childhood cancers is much better today than it once was.
-In the mid‐1970s, around 58% of children (aged 0 to 14 years) and 68% of teenagers (ages 15 to 19 years) diagnosed with cancer survived at least 5 years.1 By 2011 through 2017, the survival odds improved substantially for these groups as around 84.7% of children and 85.9% of adolescents with cancer survived at least 5 years.
-The 5‐year survival rate for children with cancer is high.1
+Thanks to major treatment advances in recent decades, the outlook for most childhood cancers is much better today than it once was.
+In the mid‐1970s, around 58% of children diagnosed with cancer survived at least 5 years.
+Today, about 85% of children diagnosed with cancer survived at least 5 years.4

 What to consider after finishing treatment for childhood cancer

 Upon completing treatment for childhood cancer, it’s essential to continue monitoring your child's health with routine follow‐up care.
-This care includes regular medical check‐ups to ensure that there is no recurrence of cancer, managing potential long‐term side effects, and providing psychological support to aid in the transition back to everyday life.1 You should also keep an open line of communication with your child's medical team, as they can provide valuable guidance on the road to recovery and help navigate any challenges that may arise.
+This care includes regular medical check‐ups to ensure that there is no recurrence of cancer, managing potential long‐term side effects, and providing psychological support through joining a survivorship program to aid in the transition back to everyday life.5 You should also keep an open line of communication with your child's medical team, as they can provide valuable guidance on the road to recovery and help navigate any challenges that may arise.

 How to financially prepare for a childhood cancer diagnosis